salkin-mada/Convenience/README.md

 `Convenience.get(folder, index)`

-Returns the `Buffer` of file at index in chosen folder - if queried index is to high it will wrap around the size of files in the chosen folder until it finds an existing index, no need to worry about asking or a file number which is not there.
+Returns the `Buffer` of file at index in chosen folder - if queried index is to high it will wrap around the size of files in the chosen folder until it finds an existing index.
+Also if chosen folder does not exist it will default to first one in the dictionary of loaded folders.
+No need to worry about asking for a file number or folder key which is not there.

 `ZzzZzZzzzZz` can be used as a "left-hander" instead of the "two-hander" Convenience. :)